DayneSorvisto/LightIRCClient/README.txt

-LightIRCClient is a graphical lightweight cross platform IRC Client based on the PIRC API.
+LightIRCClient is a graphical lightweight cross platform IRC Client based on the pIRC API.

    ==================================INSTALLATION================================